mishashe/segmut/README.md

 library(RColorBrewer, quietly=T) # to plot results
 ```

-## Example with known number of breaks n=2
+## Example with known number of breaks `n=2`

-This is a basic example which shows you how to find positions of n=2
+This is a basic example which shows you how to find positions of `n=2`
 breaks:

-To generate example of genome of length L with vector of mutation
+To generate example of genome of length `L` with vector of mutation
-locations muts:
+locations `muts`:

 ``` r
 L <- 10000